School Treasurer License

 A professional license that has lapsed for more than five years due to not meeting the professional development requirements may be reinstated upon completion of 12 semester hours of coursework relevant to the area of licensure since the issuance of the license to be renewed.

-- Complete the online application form from your Dashboard.
+- Complete the online application form from your CORE Dashboard.

 - See the CORE User Manual for complete instructions.